cachewerk/relay-docs/docs/1.x/installation.md

 # libzstd.so.1 => not found
 # liblz4.so.1 => /lib/aarch64-linux-gnu/liblz4.so.1 (0x0000ffff96203000)
 ```

+_If you're looking for OpenSSL 3.0 builds, you need to download the artifact with the `+libssl3` modifier instead.

 _If you're seeing a `not a dynamic executable` error, then the downloaded build doesn't match the os/arch, or you're obscure distro is blocking `ldd` calls in `/tmp`._